-The power supply individual front panels contain the input ON/OFF circuit breakers and the OUTPUT indicators.
-The remaining front panel controls are not used in the Model 03300PS-430-601 configuration because the output is controlled by the Model 430 Programmer.
+The power supply front panel contains the input ON/OFF circuit breaker and the OUTPUT indicators.
+The remaining front panel controls are not used in the Model 05100PS-430-601 configuration because the output is controlled by the Model 430 Programmer.
 Refer to Figure 1-2 and Table 1-3. for a description of front panel controls and indicators.